 Rebalancing periodically is a disciplined approach that takes the emotion out of investment decisions.
 It is a critical part of managing the risk you are taking in your portfolio.
 Think about it for a second.
 Let’s assume that you and your advisor determine that your risk tolerance calls for a portfolio that has stock exposure in the neighborhood of 70%.
 In theory, the stock portion of your portfolio should grow faster over time.
 Without rebalancing, that 70% will eventually turn into 80% and beyond.
 If and when a major market correction occurs, you are going to experience more volatility than you may have expected when you and your advisor constructed your portfolio.

 Most investors are looking to grow their money over the long term within the risk parameters that they are comfortable with.
 It is up to the people they trust to manage their money to have processes in place to achieve returns while managing the risk.
-While it may be less exciting to sell some of that hot stock or fund in your portfolio in the short run, the discipline will pay off in the long run.
+While it may be less exciting to sell some of that hot stock or fund in your portfolio in the short run, the discipline will pay off over time.